-The Glen Lake Association recognizes homeowners, contractors and local units of government that have chosen to develop or redevelop their lakeshore or riverfront properties in full compliance with shoreline zoning ordinances and ecologically sustainable and sensitive principles.
-The hope is that through these awards, ecologically sensitive development along lakeshore and river shore will become the fashionable trend.
+We are all Guardians and the Glen Lake Association recognizes those who go above and beyond and serve as examples for us all.
+Homeowners, business owners, contractors and local units of government that have chosen to develop or redevelop their lakeshore or riverfront properties in full compliance with shoreline zoning ordinances, ecologically sensitive and sustainable principles and maintain their property utilizing best management practices are all eligible to apply.
+The hope is that through these awards, ecologically responsible development along lakeshore and riverbank will become the fashionable trend.
 Please download our Stewardship Checklist for more information.

 - Lake-Friendly Protection Strategy: For a governmental unit that creates an ordinance or code that helps preserve the environmental integrity of our lake and river systems.